 A day is coming when this corruptible shall have put on incorruption, and this mortal shall have put on

 immortality, then shall come to pass the saying that is written, Death is swallowed up in victory.
-O death, where
+O death,

-will be incorruptible because He is beyond death.
+victorious.
+We will be incorruptible because He is beyond death.

 This is the testimony of Jesus.
 I AM the LIFE!